GerrardE/storefront-backend/README.md

-# Storefront Backend Project
+# Storefront Backend

 ## Getting Started

 This repo contains a basic Node and Express app for a storefront.
-To get started, clone this repo and run `yarn` in your terminal at the project root.

 ## Required Technologies
 This application makes use of the following libraries: